camelwater/Table-BOT/README.md

 ### Utility Commands

-These commands can be used to edit the table based on your custom ruleset outside of MKW's basic system.
-For example, penalizing players.
+These commands can be used to edit the table, whether it be to correct other table errors or to enforce a custom ruleset - for example, penalizing players.

 ```
 ?edit [playerNum] [gpNum] [score]